How is power (P) mathematically represented?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

 Power is defined as the rate at which work is done or energy is transferred over time.
-The mathematical representation of power is given by the formula ( P = \frac{W}{t} ), where ( P ) is power, ( W ) is the work done or energy transferred, and ( t ) is the time taken to do that work.
-This formula illustrates that if you know the amount of work done and the time it took to do that work, you can determine the power.
+The mathematical representation of this definition is given by the formula ( P = \frac{W}{t} ), where ( P ) stands for power, ( W ) represents work done (or energy transferred), and ( t ) is the time taken to do that work.

 Subscribe